Nairn – the perfect base for exploring the Highlands

 Originally, the broch would have resembled a tall upside down bucket.
 At 2,300-years-old I’d love to hear the stories that its walls could tell.
 There was still a small guard room inside, and best of all a staircase which could still be climbed.
 I was beside myself with excitement – a room AND stairs to explore!

 After exploring every last nook and cranie in the broch, we decided we were happy sightseeing so shelved our plans to climb Ben Bhraggie.
-We headed further north to Brora.
+We decided to stay on the NC500 and head further north to Brora.

 It had turned out to be a beautiful day, and the coastline looked spectacular under a lovely blue sky.
 It’s no surprise that this route is part of Scotland’s answer to Route 66 – the NC500 or North Coast 500.
 A 500 mile loop around the north of Scotland, which takes in some of the most stunning scenery the country has to offer.

 After Brora Mr G suggested we drive a wee bit further north.
 It was such a gorgeous day and being on the NC500 with not a care in the World it seemed crazy not to push on northwards.